 Despite the superb facilities we now enjoy, and despite the addition of the East Wing, one of the features on the original wish list remains outstanding — a full stage.
 Although the budget in the 1980s was insufficient to include a stage, provision was made in the concept design for the building to be extended at a later date to add one.
 All that remains now is to raise the funds...

-If you would like to help or to learn more, then our chair or any of our other committee members would love to hear from you!
-You can email our chair here.
+If you would like to learn more, then our chair or any of our other committee members would love to hear from you!
+You can email our chair here, or post a note through our letter box.

 Historical photos wanted